ARCANGEL0/reaperMD/README.md

  v@reaper: #~ ./install.sh --help
 ```

 [!]
-The following steps will guide the process to configure and deploy R.E.A.P.E.R on your Whatsapp BOT (Ensure that you have atleast a second number in order to proceed!).
+The following steps will guide the process to configure and deploy R.E.A.P.E.R on your Whatsapp BOT (Ensure that you have atleast a second number in order to proceed!). <br>
 // Please adhere to the outlined procedures to ensure proper functionality.

 > Installation Steps